padinadrian/embedded_tools/ps2/ps2.md

 can connect to the controller and read data.

 You will need to implement:

 * adrian::SPI

 * adrian::GPIO

-Note: Iplementations for these classes are already available for Arduino-based platforms.
+Note: Implementations for these classes are already available for Arduino-based platforms.

 Example of using the DualShock class: